 - Add some shredded carrots to the mix for extra color and flavor.

 - This salad is best served at room temperature or slightly chilled.

-HOW TO EASILY TOAST NUTS AND SEEDS – STOVE TOP METHOD
+HOT TO EASILY TOAST NUTS AND SEEDS ON THE STOVE

 It couldn’t be easier to toast your own nuts and seeds.
 Just heat a small skillet over low heat.
 When hot, add the seeds or nuts to the skillet and let them get warm.
 Stir occasionally and keep a strict eye on the pan to avoid over-toasting.
 DO NOT OVER-TOAST.
 Take it from me, I have ruined more than one batch of toasted almonds because I thought they needed “a little more time”.
 Once you see the nuts or seeds start to darken slightly and you just start to smell the oils, remove the pan from the stove.
 Immediately scrape the nuts or seeds into another dish to stop the cooking process.
 They will be hot from the heated oil so allow to cool before handling.

-- 4 cups fresh broccoli florets (1 large head)
+- 4 cups broccoli florets, about 1 large head

 - 1/2 cup sherry vinegar